 For anyone destined for this line of work, none of life’s roadblocks will matter.
 You find your way over or through any obstacle because you have to, as you follow your own unique path to prove to yourself and others that you are right for this.

 The only relevant response to the questions “Should I try this?” or “Could I do this?” comes from you and you alone.

 11. “I want to earn my living as a voice actor but I also want to stay in [a small town/ a distant country/ a city with no recording studios, etc.].
 What do I do?”

-From my perspective, to earn much money in animation, television and movie VO, you must be talented, lucky, persistent, and live where these projects are produced, which is mostly in a few larger cities (L.A., New York, or perhaps Atlanta, and to a lesser degree in smaller markets like Dallas, San Francisco, Seattle, Austin, Denver, Miami).
+From my experience, to earn much money in animation, television and movie VO, you must be talented, lucky, persistent and establish yourself where these projects are produced, which is mostly in a few larger cities (L.A., New York, or perhaps Chicago, Atlanta, and to a lesser degree in smaller markets like Dallas, San Francisco, Seattle, Austin, Denver, Miami).

 As far as setting your sites on a smaller or local non-union market, I don’t have a lot to say, since for me that was a brief stepping stone rather than a final destination.
+At best, I see it as a stepping stone.
 You find your footing, then move on and up to your own “high watermark” is my angle.
 See my FAQ #17 below regarding web-based voice over work.

 11a.
 I live in a foreign country and English isn’t my primary language.
 Can I become a voice actor?

 If you mean, “Can I become an actor and move to L.A. and become a voice actor?” then I’d say you’re the only one who can answer the question.
 There are numerous examples of very good international actors with the right personalty and skills who have found a way to earn a good living in L.A. as voice actors (and/or on-camera).